International Network for Philosophers of Education |

 INPE 2026 will cooperate for the first time with The John Dewey Society (JDS), so that the first 2 days of our conference will be held jointly with JDS.
 As a special event, INPE will be collaborating with JDS on their Presidential Panel, followed by a reception, and co-sponsored by The Philosophy of Education Society of Great Britain (PESGB).
 This unique opportunity may also provide participants with new opportunities for conversations among INPE, JDS, and PESGB.

-(INPE members are also welcome to attend the JDS conference sessions and Keynote on Monday, August 10, for free.
-More information will be on the JDS website.)There will be three plenary sessions: the Terence McLaughlin Lecture in honor of the late past President of INPE, plus addresses by two other invited speakers.
+Participants to the conference are also welcome to attend the JDS conference sessions and Keynote on Monday, August 10, for free.
+More information will be on the JDS website.There will be three plenary sessions: the Terence McLaughlin Lecture in honor of the late past President of INPE, plus addresses by two other invited speakers.
 In addition, there will be 3 types of sessions for which contributions are invited:

 1. Concurrent Paper Sessions

 These will be organized around philosophical papers on one of the conference themes.
-Each session will allow sufficient time for discussion of a paper of up to 5000-6000 words in length.
-Submissions for concurrent paper sessions should include a full paper and a 500-word abstract.
+Each session will allow sufficient time for discussion of a paper.
+Submissions for concurrent paper sessions should include a full paper of up to 5000-6000 words in length (excluding references), and a 500-word abstract.

 2. Working Paper Sessions